tytydraco/yessleep/out/It_Came_Back__Night_One.md

-Once breakfast was done, I went to use the bathroom shower downstairs, in the basement and sitting on the little table was the board.
+That morning, after mom made breakfast and I was done, I went to the bathroom to use the shower downstairs, and in the basement sitting on the little table was the board my stepdad said he threw out with something on it pointing to the letter P. My dad always called me P for princess.